 What is Interchange?

 There are many entities involved whenever you process a credit card transaction.
-First, there is the acquiring bank.
-The acquiring bank is who Dharma represents, and is also referred to as a Merchant Service Provider (MSP).
+First, there is the acquiring bank, who Dharma represents.
+Dharma and is referred to as a Merchant Service Provider (MSP).
+The MSP represents you, the merchant.
 Secondly, there is the card-issuing bank.
-The card-issuing bank represents the customer's bank, and is the bank who physically issued the credit card to the customer who's paying you.
-The final entities are the credit card networks, such as Visa, MasterCard, and Discover.
+The card-issuing bank represents the customer, and is the bank who physically issued the credit card to the customer who’s paying you.
+The final entity is the credit card association, such as Visa, MasterCard, or Discover.
 They are responsible for setting the rates at which these transactions process.

-For every credit/debit card that exists, there is a pre-set associated rate that the merchant service provider pays to the issuing bank.
+For every credit/debit card that exists, there is a pre-set rate that the MSP pays to the issuing bank.
 This rate is known as the Interchange rate.
-Visa/MasterCard/Discover update their tables of Interchange rates twice a year with minor adjustments.
-There are literally hundreds of different Interchange rates, because there are many hundreds of different card types and purchasing scenarios.
-Typically, cards with more "perks" or "extras" will have higher associated Interchange rates.
-This is due to the fact that the card-issuing bank has additional costs to recoup, such as paying for rewards, points, or airline miles.
+These rates correlate with the cost that each bank has for these cards.
+Typically, cards with more “perks” or “extras” will have higher associated Interchange rates, because the card-issuing bank has additional costs to recoup.
+(Think rewards, points, or airline miles.)
+Other cards are very cheap to process, and thus, have lower interchange rates.
+(Think debit cards – this is essentially taking money from a checking account, and are low-risk transactions for a bank.)
 These Interchange rates apply to all Merchant Service Providers, from the largest providers to the smallest.
 We all have the same Interchange costs.

-The Interchange rate will always have two components: a percentage fee of the volume of the sale, and a per-transaction fee.
+There are hundreds of different Interchange rates.
+Interchange rates will always have two components: a percentage fee of the volume of the sale, and a per-transaction fee.
 Typically, the Interchange rate will be written like this:

 - 2.00% + $0.10

-You sure can!
 The tables are complex, but the important thing to remember when viewing these tables is that every provider is subject to these rates/fees.
-No matter how big or small, if you want to accept Visa/MasterCard/Discover, you'll need to abide by these rates:
+No matter how big or small, if you want to accept credit cards, you’ll need to abide by these rates:

 So where do I fit in?

-When you accept a transaction from a customer/donor of yours, your merchant service provider is required to immediately pay all of the above fees to the card-issuing bank and Visa/MasterCard/Discover!
+When you accept a transaction from a customer or donor, your merchant service provider is required to immediately pay all of the above fees to the card-issuing bank and Visa/MasterCard/Discover.
 In addition, your merchant service provider needs to give you the funds for the transaction right away.
 This requires a lot of work in the background.
-Your merchant service provider funds your bank account for any processed transactions, even though your customer hasn't actually paid their credit card bill.
+Your merchant service provider funds your bank account for any processed transactions, even though your customer hasn’t actually paid their credit card bill.
 Managing your merchant account carries operational costs, and so there is an additional fee paid to the merchant service provider above Interchange.
 This additional cost reflects payment for managing risk, depositing funds, providing technical support, and maintaining the account within federal and state regulations.